Juiux/next-port-landing/posts/blog/userbot-install.md

 ---
 title: "How to Deploy a Telegram Userbot"
 date: "2021-09-26"
-desc: "Deploy your own userbot."
+desc: "Deploy your own userbot with Heroku or locally."
 tag: "userbot"
 ---